 - 1. The top three things to focus on are price, location, and quality.
 Sometimes getting what you want on one means sacrificing another. - 2.
-Almost every property will require you to pay a deposit consisting of first month's rent, last month's rent, security deposit, and broker's fee (i.e., four times the rental amount).

-- 3. Try starting your search with a broker.
-The broker's fee applies even if you never speak to the broker, so you might as well get your money's worth and make the broker work for you.
+Almost every property will require you to pay a deposit consisting of first month's rent, last month's rent, security deposit, and broker's fee (i.e., four times the rental amount). - 3.
+Try starting your search with a broker.
+The broker's fee applies to most properties even if you never speak to the broker, so you might as well get your money's worth and make the broker work for you.
 A good broker can show you a variety of listings that match your search criteria and it is absolutely free to see as many units as you want. - 4.
 Don't limit yourself with search criteria unless you really feel you need it.
-For example, being adamant about being on a ground-floor apartment severely limits the amount of properties that are available to you and likely increases the amount you'll end up paying for them. - 5.
+For example, being adamant about being in a ground-floor apartment severely limits the amount of properties that are available to you and likely increases the amount you'll end up paying for them. - 5.
 If you have a pet, most places are not pet friendly, and even fewer are dog friendly.
-Be prepared to pay more for any apartment that you are able to find, somewhere between \$200 and \$300 extra per month. - 6.
-If you have a car, parking is always something to consider.
-Depending on the neighborhood, parking may be completely free, may require a street permit from the city, or may require you to pay a monthly fee for a private parking spot (ranging from \$150 \$250 per month; see Chapter 6 for more information). - 7.
+Be prepared to pay more for any apartment that you are able to find, somewhere between \$200 and \$300 extra per month.
+Often, if you have an emotional support animal certification, this fee will be waived.

+- 6. If you have a car, parking is something to consider.
+Depending on the neighborhood, parking may be completely free, may require a street permit from the city (which has its own set of requirements), or may require you to pay a monthly fee for a private parking spot (ranging from \$150 \$250 per month; see Chapter 6 for more information).
+In order to obtain a resident permit to park, however, you will need Massachusetts plates and license. - 7.
 Find out if subletting during the summer is an option, just in case your summer job/internship/study abroad takes you outside of Boston.

-Obviously, travelling to Boston to go apartment-hunting is ideal, but even for students who can't make a trip up here to do so, many students have found their next apartment using the aid of the Housing Guide, the Facebook group, or by asking other students to check out the apartment for them (which we as a community are always happy to do - anything to help you out!).
+Obviously, traveling to Boston to go apartment-hunting is ideal, but even for students who can't make a trip up here to do so, many students have found their next apartment using the aid of the Housing Guide, the Facebook group, or by asking other students to check out the apartment for them.